MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 04/01-MiniLab_Azure AD Seamless Single SignOn.md

 >Important

 Seamless SSO creates a computer account named AZUREADSSOACC in your on-premises Active Directory (AD) in each AD forest.
 The AZUREADSSOACC computer account needs to be strongly protected for security reasons.
 Only Domain Admins should be able to manage the computer account.
-Ensure that Kerberos delegation on the computer account is disabled, and that no other account in Active Directory has delegation permissions on the AZUREADSSOACC computer account.
+Ensure that Kerberos delegation on the computer account is disabled and that no other account in Active Directory has delegation permissions on the AZUREADSSOACC computer account.
 Store the computer account in an Organization Unit (OU) where they are safe from accidental deletions and where only Domain Admins have access.